 Chemistry structure-drawing software

-ChemSketch is a free Windows-only application from ACD that offers 3D optimization, viewing and rotation, cut and paste into other applications, and tautomer prediction.
-Bob Bruner's ChemSketch - An Introductory Guide shows how to use it.
+ACD/ChemSketch is a free-for-noncommercial-use application for Windows or Linux that offers 3D optimization, viewing and rotation, cut and paste into other applications, and tautomer prediction.

-EasyChem is a free multi-platform GPL program that draws publication-quality structures.
+EasyChem is a free multi-platform GPL program that draws publication-quality structures.file:///Users/slower/Web/ChemEd/genchem.shtml

 Sources of free molecular modeling software are listed at the MathMol site -